-Pappas said he kept the old favorites on the menu such as Greek salads and lamb stew, but added a number of new items, including more fresh pasta dishes.
+Pappas said he kept the old favorites on the menu, such as Greek salad and lamb stew, but added a number of items, including more fresh pasta dishes.

 "It was time to get away from a lot of the heavy stuff people don't like anymore," he said.

 The restaurant, which has an entire room devoted to preparing salads, also has two kitchens and a bakery.

 Renovations have included making the rooms brighter, closing off more banquet space and changing the bar area into a cafe.
 In addition to new furniture, the restaurant has new plates, flatware and glasses.